Updated: September 5, 2025

 Bonfim, one of the coolest neighborhoods in Porto, owes much of its character to its early 20th-century townhouses.

-With city center prices continually on the rise, this district has become the place for the young, creative crowds of the city, while still retaining its older generation of Portuguese residents.
+With the Porto city center prices continually on the rise, this district has become the place for the young, creative crowds of the city, while still retaining its older generation of Portuguese residents.

 Why live in Bonfim?

-Make your way to Bonfim, which is connected to the riverbank by a funicular, if you want to escape the tourist crowds.
+Make your way to Bonfim, which is connected to the riverbank by a funicular, if you are looking for a quieter neighborhood ot live in, or a lucrative long-term investment opportunity.

 This calm residential district, which is home to a mix of elderly people and students who enjoy less expensive accommodation, is located east of Porto’s liveliest neighborhoods, Ribeira and Baixa.
 This corner of the city has a very local vibe, although the district is gentrifying slowly.